-Three years after the launch of the African Continental Free Trade Area (AfCFTA), seven countries – Rwanda, Cameroon, Egypt, Ghana, Kenya, Mauritius and Tanzania – have commenced actual trading under the free trade agreement in a ‘pilot’ phase.
+Three years after the launch of the African Continental Free Trade Area (AfCFTA), seven countries – Rwanda, Cameroon, Egypt, Ghana, Kenya, Mauritius and Tanzania – have been selected to commence actual trading under the free trade agreement in a ‘pilot’ phase.
 Together, the nations included in the pilot-phase span two hemispheres and an area of roughly 16 million square kilometres.

-Revealed during the 9th meeting of the AfCFTA Council of Ministers in Accra, Ghana on 25 July 2022, the pilot-phase is expected to run for two months (until 26 September 2022), with its main aims to:
+Revealed during the 9th meeting of the AfCFTA Council of Ministers in Accra, Ghana on 25 July 2022, the pilot-phase is expected to run for two months, with its main aims to:

 - test the environmental, legal and trade arrangements under the AfCFTA;